Rl242Dev/Rl242Dev/README.md

 ## I'm a Student in everything

 - 🔭 I just released my Website [website] which is available in French and English
-- 🌱 I’m currently learning Front-End (HTMl, CSS, Javascript)
+- 🌱 I’m currently learning Front-End (HTML, CSS, Javascript)
 - 🥅 Goals : Learn more about everything
 - 📣 I speak 2 Languages ( + Learning Spanish ) [🇫🇷] French and [🇺🇸] English